 In Brunei take a Boat Trip to Pulau Ranggu & Kampong Ayer

-17:15 found us at the waterfront standing around looking for a boatman.
+At 17:15, we find ourselves at the waterfront standing around looking for a boatman.
 We wanted to see the Kampong Ayer – the world’s largest water village.
 Plus we wanted to head up towards an island in the river called Pulau Ranggu.
-There we’d see if we could spot any Probiscus Monkeys.
+There we’d see if we could spot any Proboscis Monkeys.
 It took less than a minute and we were off, skipping off to the east quickly past the houses on stilts.

-We head past the palace on our right, which is more of a Vegas style convention centre.
+We head past the palace on our right, which is more like a Vegas style convention centre.
 Then we keep going, slowing occasionally as our boatman tries to find us some monkey’s.

 Pulau Ranggu, Bandar Seri Begawan

 It’s rather magical.
-There’s just us, our boatman and we sit with the engine off, touching the bank of the river, just watching the Probocis Monkeys ignore us and get on with their life, sounds of the rainforest all around us.
+There’s just us and our boatman as we sit with the engine off touching the bank of the river, just watching the Proboscis Monkeys ignore us and get on with their life, with the sounds of the rainforest all around us.

 We spot the red reflection of their eyes in the torch light first.